Installation

 Adding and reconfiguring Elektron devices

-Since version 2.1, it is possible to add and reconfigure devices without recompiling as the device definitions are stored in a JSON file.
+JSON file.
+If the file is not found, the installed one will be used.
 Hopefully, this approach will make it easier for users to modify and add devices and new releases will only be needed if new funcionalities are actually added.

 This is a device definition from res/elektron/devices.json